Retrieving multicurrency information

 The type of rate is specified in the

-delegate and therefore is part of
+ExchangeRateInUseDelegate delegate and therefore is part of

 every entity in the data model.
 It is specified by a Market field which is a typekey

-typelist.
+to the FXRateMarket typelist.
 In the base configuration, this

-typefield includes three typecodes: market
+typefield includes three typecodes: market,

 For information on how to configure which data model ClaimCenter uses for newly created exchange rates, refer to the Configuration Guide.